mit-ll-ai-technology/maite/docs/source/how_to/metrics.rst

     >>> metric(preds, target)
     tensor(0.5000)

-3. Verify that the metric conforms to the jatic-toolbox ``Metric`` protocol
+3. Verify that the metric conforms to the maite ``Metric`` protocol
 ===========================================================================
-Verify that the metric you just loaded conforms to the toolbox's protocol by asserting that the loaded metric is an instance of ``Metric``:
+Verify that the metric you just loaded conforms to the maite's protocol by asserting that the loaded metric is an instance of ``Metric``:

 .. code:: pycon

-    >>> from jatic_toolbox.protocols import Metric
+    >>> from maite.protocols import Metric
     >>> assert isinstance(metric, Metric)

 This assertion should pass.